TlotloS/ElevatorChallenge/README.md

 ## Features

 - Simulate elevators in motion.
-- Watch elevator status updates in real time.
+- Watch elevator status updates in real-time.
-- Give elevators tasks by sending passenger requests.
+- Give elevator tasks by sending passenger requests.
 - Enjoy a tidy and straightforward console user interface.
 - **Unit Tests**: We didn’t stop at just making things work – we made sure they keep working.
 Our app comes with a bunch of tests to prove it!